vmalat/kipe/README.md

 * is free
 * the source files are pure texts, so additionaly parsing, tracking changes via versioning system is very easy

-Project is derived from KIPE for version 4 and was actively developed and used since year 2016 (for example see figure below).
+Project is derived from KIPE for KiCad version 4 and was actively developed and used since year 2016 (for example see figure below).

 __KIPE is intended to run above the KiCad's project file and edit KiCad's schematic file to:__
 * "flatten" diagram